omkar-sutar/ListPaackage/README.md

 # ListPackage
-#### Command line utility to list packages used in a project.
+#### Command line utility to list packages used in a python project.
 Ignores packages from stdlib and user created modules

 ## Installation
 Make sure Python (preferred 3.9) is installed.